nilostolte/MicroVBA-PowerPoint/README.md

 ![image](https://user-images.githubusercontent.com/80269251/117229751-97298d00-ade9-11eb-96a6-09699409714c.png)

 As one can see, the red lines are the _"lineto"_ commands to the first point of the path.
-These lines only appear when one chose **edit Points**.
+These lines only appear when one choses **edit Points**.
 In fact all these elements are considered as a single object.
 Now, returning to the macro window, one can notice that the program stopped exactly where it was asked.